On the link between finite QFT and standard RG approaches: The relation between the system of differential CS equations and RG equation

 respectively, and where we have introduced the finite $\beta$-function and anomalous dimensions with the renormalized $m,\lambda$ held fixed:

-It is important to note that the coefficients in the expansion (in each order of perturbation theory) of beta-function and anomalous dimensions given by \eqref{eq:renorm betas} \textit{do not depend on the renormalization scheme}.
-For $\beta$-function and anomalous dimensions formulated with the corresponding derivatives taken with respect to renormalized mass and coupling but at fixed bare mass $m_0$ and $\lambda_0$ by contrast, the coefficients then depend on the particular scheme, see a textbook discussion in \cite{Itzykson:1980rh} or an example within some specific supersymmetric QED setup with one charge in Ref.~\cite{Kataev:2013eta}.

-The system of equations \eqref{system} allows one to derive $\Bar{\Gamma}^{(2)}$ in a fully finite way \cite{Blaer:1974foy,Callan:1975,Mooij:2021lbc}: $\Bar{\Gamma}^{(2)}_{\theta\theta}$ and $\Bar{\Gamma}^{(4)}_{\theta}$ are already finite by construction, $\Bar{\Gamma}^{(2)}_{\theta}$ can be found from \eqref{second CS} and then $\Bar{\Gamma}^{(2)}$ -- from \eqref{new renorm CS}, while $\Bar{\Gamma}^{(4)}$ -- from \eqref{CS for 4}.
+The system of equations \eqref{system} allows one to derive $\Gamma^{(2)}$ in a fully finite way \cite{Blaer:1974foy,Callan:1975,Mooij:2021lbc}: $\Gamma^{(2)}_{\theta\theta}$ and $\Gamma^{(4)}_{\theta}$ are already finite by construction, $\Gamma^{(2)}_{\theta}$ can be found from \eqref{second CS} and then $\Gamma^{(2)}$ -- from \eqref{new renorm CS}, while $\Gamma^{(4)}$ -- from \eqref{CS for 4}.
 For completeness, the system of CS equations \eqref{system} must be supplemented by some \textit{ad hoc} boundary conditions, which actually correspond to the choice of concrete renormalization scheme.
-In principle, this method works for any choice of external momentum scale at which the boundary conditions are imposed, see discussion in \cite{Mooij:2021ojy,Mooij:2021lbc}.
+Indeed, solving equations \eqref{system} with \eqref{eq:renorm betas}, we obtain the answer for $\Gamma^{(2)}$ and $\Gamma^{(4)}$ up to the integration constants, which should be fixed by boundary conditions.
+Thus, the particular form of $\Gamma^{(2)}$ and $\Gamma^{(4)}$ depend on the choice of renormalization scheme.
+Nevertheless, this method works for any choice of external momentum scale at which the boundary conditions are imposed, see discussion in \cite{Mooij:2021ojy,Mooij:2021lbc}.
 Moreover, the authors of \cite{Naud:1998yg} have also shown that the proof of renormalizability through the use of the Callan--Symanzik equation can be done without imposing any normalization conditions.